awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.Keys.md

 When RDS uses a customer managed key in cryptographic operations, it acts on behalf of the user who is creating or changing the RDS resource\.

-To use the customer managed key for an RDS resource on your behalf, a user must have permissions to call the following operations on the customer managed key:
+To create an RDS resource using a customer managed key, a user must have permissions to call the following operations on the customer managed key:
-+ kms:GenerateDataKey
++ kms:CreateGrant
-+ kms:Decrypt
++ kms:DescribeKey

 You can specify these required permissions in a key policy, or in an IAM policy if the key policy allows it\.